BHSAI/BRILIA/README.md

 ## MATLAB SOURCE CODE USAGE (requires bioinformatics toolbox):

-1. Copy all codes into a folder called BRILIA.
+1. Copy all codes into a folder called BRILIA_X.Y.Z  where X.Y.Z is the version number
-2. Open MATLAB, find the BRILIA folder, and run in the command line "addAllPaths".
-This will add all folders and subfolders to the MATLAB path.
+2. Open MATLAB and set the working directory to the BRILIA folder.
 3. Type "BRILIA" in the command line and follow instructions.
-You can also use "BRILIAbatch" instead to process multiple files.
+First time use will automatically add BRILIA paths.
 4. Select the input file to process (try the example input files shown in the Example folder).
 5. BRILIA should create a new folder called BRILIA and save the output results in that folder.